 This oncologist now considers herself a woman with a mission.
 She sees other breast cancer patients three days a week, but she devotes four days a week to the site, which draws millions of visitors from 250 countries each year.
 She has written four books on breast cancer and breast health for a general audience.

 Dr. Wendy Harpham writes a regular column called View From the Other Side of the Stethoscope for the professional magazine, Oncology Times.
 She’s both a physician and a cancer survivor(non-Hodgkin lymphoma).
 She coined the phrase ‘healthy survivorship” to describe her own patient journey:

 ” Only seven years after opening my solo practice in internal medicine, I developed lymphoma.
 I closed my practice for 10 months while undergoing intensive chemotherapy.
 Reopening my practice was sweet.
 I understood in a whole new way why I wanted to be a clinician.
 Unfortunately, just before my one-year checkup the lymphoma recurred.
 I closed my practice permanently.
 It was the death of a dream.”

-For a compelling look at another physician’s story of suddenly finding himself on the other end of the stethoscope, read Dr. Itzhak Brook‘s story reprinted on KevinMD.com of his own experience as a physician facing throat cancer and, ultimately, a laryngectomy.
-He gives this example of how helpless it can feel to be a patient:
+For a compelling look at another physician’s story of suddenly finding himself on the other end of the stethoscope, read Dr. Itzhak Brook‘s book My Voice about his own experience as a physician facing throat cancer and, ultimately, a laryngectomy.
+He gives this example of how helpless it can feel when doctors become patients:

 “On one occasion, I asked a senior resident to clean my obstructed tracheotomy tube.
 He reluctantly complied, but did it without using a sterile technique and flushed the tube using tap water.
 The tube he wanted to place back was still dirty, and when I asked him to clean it better, he abrasively responded: ‘We call the shots here!’ and left my room.